 Four of the service operations are concerned with submission and subsequent management of plans, submitPlan, and revokePlan being mandatory operations in capability set 1.

 The submitPlan operation delivers a Plan to the service provider, making it available for execution.
 The revokePlan operation makes a previously submitted Plan unavailable for execution.
-Typically the service provider deletes any local copy of the Plan.
+Typically, the service provider deletes any local copy of the Plan.

 Execution of a Plan is normally a two-stage operation: first the Plan is submitted, then once it has been received by the service provider it can be activated.
 If the service implementation is restricted to capability set 1, then there is effectively no activation step before a plan is executed: either the plan is activated locally or is immediately activated on submission by the service provider.
 If an activation step is required, then capability set 2 should also be implemented.